luyadev/luya/docs/guide/app-module-urlrules.md

 ## Multilingual language patterns

 If you have multi lingual pages you need patterns for different languages which can be defined in your `$urlRules` configuration too.
+This will only work when defining the rules inside a module.

 ```php
 public $urlRules = [